Bibliography

 Introductory sources on the climate context

-The introductory section condenses several bibliographic pieces of information whose sources are presented below:
+The introductory section condenses several bibliographic informations whose sources are presented below:

-• The threshold of an average warming of more than 2° was symbolically crossed in one day in 2023
+The threshold of an average warming of more than 2°C was symbolically crossed on one day in 2023

-• The CGDD, in a 2020 publication, highlighted that 6 out of 10 French people are affected by climate risk
+The CGDD, in a 2020 publication, highlighted that 6 out of 10 French people are concerned by climate risk

-This estimate is associated with an uncertainty range for policy developments beyond 2030 from 2.2°C to 3.5°C. Warming could be reduced by about 0.4°C if all commitments submitted as nationally determined contributions (NDCs) to the United Nations are met, and by about 0.9°C if countries’ carbon neutrality commitments, many of which are unrealistic, are also fully achieved.
-Thus, even if all current 2030 commitments and countries’ carbon neutrality pledges were met, global warming would still exceed 2°C. Finally, considering the entire uncertainty range of the climate response, which adds to these values, the possibility of global warming of more than 4.0°C still cannot be ruled out.
+This estimate is associated with a range of uncertainty on policy developments beyond 2030 from 2.2°C to 3.5°C. Warming could be reduced by about 0.4°C if all commitments submitted under nationally determined contributions (NDCs) to the United Nations are met, and by about 0.9°C if countries' carbon neutrality commitments, many of which are unrealistic, are also fully achieved.
+Thus, even if all current 2030 and countries' carbon neutrality commitments were met, global warming would still exceed 2°C. Finally, considering the full range of uncertainty on the climate response, which adds to these values, the possibility of global warming of more than 4.0°C cannot yet be excluded.

-• The decline in gross emissions in France still needs to confirm its structural nature, as indicated by the High Council on Climate .
+The decline in gross emissions in France still needs to assert its structural nature, as indicated by the High Council on Climate .

 Kyoto Protocol

-The Kyoto Protocol is an international agreement aimed at reducing greenhouse gas emissions and which adds to the United Nations Framework Convention on Climate Change (UNFCCC) whose participating countries meet once a year since 1995.
-It defines in particular the different GHGs to be taken into account within these reductions:
+The Kyoto Protocol is an international agreement aiming to reduce greenhouse gas emissions and which complements the United Nations Framework Convention on Climate Change (UNFCCC), whose participating countries have met once a year since 1995.
+It notably defines the different GHGs to be taken into account for these reductions:

-ISO 14064-1:2018 specifies guidelines, at the organisational level, for quantification and reporting of greenhouse gas emissions and removals.
-The standard serves as a reference for the main methods, particularly the French regulatory methodology.
+ISO 14064-1:2018 specifies guidance at the organisational level for the quantification and reporting of greenhouse gas emissions and removals.
+The standard serves as a reference for the main methods, notably the French regulatory methodology.

-The requirements described by this standard allow to:
+The requirements described by this standard make it possible to:

-ISO/TR 14069 provides application guidelines for the ISO 14064-1 standard.
-In particular, it describes the 23 emission categories of the GHG profile, divided between direct emissions and energy-related indirect emissions (mandatory within the framework of the standard) and other indirect (optional), and gives some accounting examples.
+ISO/TR 14069 provides application guidance for ISO 14064-1.
+It describes in particular the 23 emission categories of the GHG profile, divided between direct emissions and indirect energy-related emissions (mandatory under the standard) and other indirect emissions (optional), and gives some accounting examples.

 For more information, you can consult:

-Regulatory method for conducting greenhouse gas emissions assessments (BEGES-R)
+Regulatory method for the preparation of greenhouse gas emission assessments (BEGES-R)

-Article 75 of Law No. 2010-788 of 12 July 2010 on the national commitment to the environment (ENE) implemented a generalisation of greenhouse gas emissions assessments (that is to say the Regulatory GHG Assessment or BEGES-R) for:
+Article 75 of Law No. 2010-788 of 12 July 2010 on the national commitment for the environment (ENE) established the generalisation of greenhouse gas emission assessments (that is the Regulatory GHG Assessment or BEGES-R) for:

-• Companies with more than 500 employees (250 in the overseas departments)
+Companies with more than 500 employees (250 in overseas departments)

-The BEGES-R methodology aims to provide the elements necessary for developing the GHG profile, to be carried out every 4 years for private-law legal entities, and every 3 years for the State, local authorities and other public-law legal entities.
+The BEGES-R methodology aims to provide the necessary elements for the development of the GHG profile, to be carried out every 4 years for private legal entities, and every 3 years for the State, local authorities and other public legal entities.

 The method described is directly inspired by ISO 14064-1:2018 and was updated in 2022.